smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 TTS Name per locale | _No_ | `Locale.tts_name`
 VR Names per locale | _No_ | `Locale.vr_names`

 The parameter `Application.locales` should hold a list of objects for locale information.
+The locale key format should be based on [RFC 5646](https://tools.ietf.org/html/rfc5646).
+If needed, the RFC format is convertible allowing easy comparisons with existing language fields within SDL (e.g. Language enum in the mobile API).
 See below example for an English and German example.

 ```json
 ...